zend-server-plugins/Documentation/DeploymentJson.md

 Name | Required | Description
 ------------ | ------------- | -------------
 name | true | The name of the package.
 Try to be as unique as possible since this is the identifier of your package from now on.
-Lowercase is recommended. display_name | true |  The plugin's display name, visible to users and on the online gallery. version | true | The version of the package. type | true| array of one or more of the following values: `zray`, `route`. eula | false | Path to the end user agreement file, markdown supported. readme | false | Path to the readme file, markdown supported. logo | false | Path to the package logo file, transparent PNG is recommended.
+Lowercase is recommended. display_name | true |  The plugin's display name, visible to users and in the online plugin gallery. version | true | The version of the package. type | true| Array of one or more of the following values: `zray`, `route`. eula | false | Path to the end user agreement file, markdown supported. readme | false | Path to the readme file, markdown supported. logo | false | Path to the package logo file, transparent PNG is recommended.